krishxmatta/dev-zero/src/void-linux-and-suckless-software.md

 You can now edit `srcpkgs/<package-name>/files/config.h` to fit your needs.

 ### Applying Patches
 Applying patches to the software is also a relatively trivial task.
-First, you'll need to create a "patches" folder in the srcpkg folder of the package you're customizing.
+First, you'll need to create a "patches" directory in the srcpkg directory of the package you're customizing.

 ```
 $ mkdir srcpkgs/<package-name>/patches
 ```

 Next, you'll have to place the specific patch into the recently created "patches" directory.
-Using the url to st's `clipboard` patch as an example (in this particular case, <package-name> = st, and <patch-name> = clipboard):
+Using the url to st's `clipboard` patch as an example (in this particular case, \<package-name\> = st, and \<patch-name\> = clipboard):

 ```
 $ curl https://st.suckless.org/patches/clipboard/st-clipboard-0.8.3.diff --output srcpkgs/<package-name>/patches/<patch-name>.diff